Introduction to Persistent Volumes and mounting GCP Buckets on Containers

 Persistent Volume (PV) is a cluster-wide resource and is used to store data that can be retained even if the associated pod is not there.
 In a typical business application, there could be complex data pipelines that continuously process raw data to produce business outputs.
 To process this data parallelly, there are multiple pods involved in the setup.
-Now, these multiple pods will need to download the raw files from the blob storage i.e. bucket and process it.
-These multiple pods will need continuous access to the raw data and will use high CPU powers.
+Now, these multiple pods will need to download the raw files from the blob storage i.e. bucket, and process it.
+These multiple pods will need continuous access to the raw data and will use high CPU power.
 This means the pods will be scheduled on different nodes.
 Most of us will use the ReadWriteMany access mode.
-However, the PV created in the Compute Engine of GCP will face problems to support ReadWriteMany access mode.
+However, the PV created in the Compute Engine of GCP will face problems in supporting ReadWriteMany access mode.

 So, how do you solve this problem?